t-ataku/android-course-FirstApp.repo/README.md

 ## Prerequisite

 This course expects you already know about
-1. kotlin language
+<dl><dt>kotlin language</dt>
-   It doesn't mean you can't read this course, even if you are not familiar with kotlin.
+<dd>It doesn't mean you can't read this course, even if you are not familiar with kotlin.
 It simply says nothing will be described in it.
-   If you so, you might need to consult another course.
+If you so, you might need to consult another course.</dd>
-1. Event handler in GUI element
+<dt>Event handler in GUI element</dt>
-   Like other window system, it uses event handling mechanisms for each GUI element such as Button.
+<dd>Like other window system, it uses event handling mechanisms for each GUI element such as Button.
 Although it was difficult point for me in my days, but I can't explain it well.
-   So, if you aren't familier with it, you might need to learn event handling in window system before starting the course.
+So, if you aren't familier with it, you might need to learn event handling in window system before starting the course.</dd>

 Also, I request you not to expect the following topics:
-1. GUI design
+<dt>GUI design</dt>
-   You never know about it in the course.
+<dd>You never know about it in the course.
 In addition, never ask me about the topic.
-   I may not provide any information for you.
+I may not provide any information for you.</dd>

 ## Creating new project